polterguy/polterguy.github.io/tutorials/getting-started/index.md

 To setup Magic, you'll have to create an authentication and authorization database.
-Magic will do this automatically for you, assuming you have some database installed somewhere - But you will have to give it a valid connection string to your database, in addition to choosing a _"root"_ password.
+Magic will do this automatically for you, assuming you have MySQL or SQL Server somewhere, but you will have to give it a valid connection string, in addition to choosing a _"root"_ password.

 ![Setup Magic](https://servergardens.files.wordpress.com/2020/09/setup-magic.png)